freenas/freenas-docs/userguide/storage.rst

 the :guilabel:`Destroy data on this pool?` option.
 Data on the pool is destroyed, including share configuration, zvols, datasets, and the pool itself.
-The disk is returned to a raw state. pool, datasets, zvols, and the configuration of each share.
-It returns the individual disk to a raw state.
+The disk is returned to a raw state.

 .. danger:: Before destroying a pool, ensure that any needed data has